JayLau123/JayLau123/README.md

 👯 I’m looking to collaborate on physice-based machine learning, DFT, and qunatum chemistry for materials research! :laughing:

-My research interests span physics, chemistry, materials science, computational science  and engineering.
+:microscope: My research interests span physics, chemistry, materials science, computational science  and engineering, etc.

-I seek to provide useful computing techniques to support break new grounds in these interdisciplinary fields to addresses questions with broad societal impact:
+:computer: I seek to provide useful computing techniques to support break new grounds in these interdisciplinary fields to addresses questions with broad societal impact.

+:bulb: Here are some of my most interested topics

-Can we use ultra-fast Raman spectroscopy and tip enhanced Raman spectroscopy, combined with graph neural network(GNN), to understand matter with ultimate space and time resolutions?
+:heavy_check_mark: Can we use ultra-fast Raman spectroscopy and tip enhanced Raman spectroscopy, combined with graph neural network(GNN), to understand matter with ultimate space and time resolutions?

-Can we aid the design process of molecules, materials, and devices by leverage on two complementary tools DFT and machine learning?
+:heavy_check_mark: Can we aid the design process of molecules, materials, and devices by leverage on two complementary tools DFT and machine learning?

-Can we be able to design materials with particular chemical compositions and crystal structure at the atomic level given a set of desired properties or functions, based on statistics, machine learning, and other computational/data-driven approaches.
+:heavy_check_mark: Can we be able to design materials with particular chemical compositions and crystal structure at the atomic level given a set of desired properties or functions, based on statistics, machine learning, and other computational/data-driven approaches.

 ________________________________________________________________________________________________________________________________________________________